 Generate Webhook Reference

-Fern generates Webhook Reference documentation from an OpenAPI specification or Fern Definition.
+Fern generates Webhook Reference documentation from an OpenAPI specification.

 Fern supports webhooks through: